LiteKite/Android-IME/README.md

 6) Themed NavBar Keyboard - https://android.googlesource.com/platform/development/+/refs/heads/master/samples/ThemedNavBarKeyboard/

 7) Parsing XML Data using XmlPullParser - https://developer.android.com/training/basics/network-ops/xml

+## Support

+If you've found an error in this sample, please file an issue: https://github.com/LiteKite/Android-IME/issues

+Patches are encouraged, and may be submitted by forking this project and submitting a pull request through GitHub.

 ## License